Sebastian Valdez

 Sebastian Valdez (born August 1, 2002) is an American professional football defensive tackle for the San Francisco 49ers of the National Football League (NFL).
 He played college football for the Montana State Bobcats and Washington Huskies.

-Early life and high school
+Early life

 Valdez attended Monte Vista High School in Spring Valley, California.
 He committed to play college football for the Montana State Bobcats.

 College career

 Montana State

 As a freshman in 2021, Valdez recorded 41 tackles with six and a half being for a loss, and three sacks.
 In week 3 of the 2022 season, he notched three tackles in a loss versus Oregon State.
 During the 2022 season, Valdez notched 44 tackles with ten being for a loss, seven sacks, two forced fumbles, and two fumble recoveries.
 In 2023, he recorded 40 tackles with eight and a half being for a loss, and five sacks.
 After the season, Valdez entered his name into the NCAA transfer portal.
 During his time as a Bobcat he earned both first and second-team All-Big Sky selections.